Constant Change in the Cannabis Industry

 Some take this even further.
 It is not uncommon to meet cannabis users who admit to vaping their herb in previously unthinkable places.
 People bring their vapes into airplane restrooms on lengthy flights when they need to medicate to go to sleep.
 Some (rather rude) cannabis users have even been known to power up their vape in the middle of movie theatre.
 Right or wrong, it is certain that the lack of odor and relative ease

-Vaporizers like the Saber Vape Pen are changing the way some cannabis consumers choose to travel.
+Vape pens are changing the way some cannabis consumers choose to travel.
 While we would never encourage vapers to transport cannabis or related oils through airports, we do find that vaporizers themselves are a boon to travelers.
 Vapes like the Saber are indistinguishable make it easy for cannabis users to take the fun with them by ensuring that their unit never garnered the attention of security personnel.
 This is another trend which seems to be a permanent seachange.
 Vaporizers are spreading cannabis to areas it has never been before, and this seems unlikely to change.